kaiser-rpg/KaiserRPG.github.io/_data/spell/note.md

 You ...

+You can detect life-forms with the area

 whose total Presence is no greater than the listed Presence

 You create a number of Heat, Cold, Electricity, or Light intensities.

+You create a violent burst of light.
+You create an explosion of light.
+This explosion is an area attack against all creatures within the area.

 You create a supernatural barrier with the listed Life Points.
 The barrier possess the Imbued trait.

-You create a number of level 0 mana elementals.
+You create a number of level 0 mana theelementals.

 The creature is level 0 and follows the rules for creatures created by powers.